 (b) When test kits for chlorine utilize comparative color standards, the standards shall be accurate to within plus or minus 0.1 ppm.
 There shall be at least four color standards as follows: 0.6, 1.0, 1.5 and 2.0.
 The test kit shall be capable of testing for free chlorine residual.
-The minimum (Min) and maximum (Max) levels concentrations of disinfectant residuals in public pool water shall be:
+The minimum and maximum concentrations of disinfectant residuals in public pool water shall be: